Gerold Grodsky

-Gerold Grodsky (1927-2022) was an American professor of biochemistry, biophysics, and medicine at the University of California, San Francisco Diabetes Center, as well as a diabetes researcher.
+Gerold Grodsky (1927–2022) was an American professor of biochemistry, biophysics, and medicine at the University of California, San Francisco UCSF Diabetes Center, as well as a diabetes researcher.
 He is most known for his contributions to the modern artificial pancreas.

 Education

 Gerold Grodsky matriculated at the University of Illinois at Urbana–Champaign, earning his bachelor's degree in biochemistry in 1947 and his master's in biochemistry in 1948.
 He earned his doctorate in biochemistry at the University of California, Berkeley in 1955.
-He went on to work as a postdoctoral fellow at Cambridge University, England.
+He went on to work as a postdoctoral fellow at University of Cambridge.

 Career

 In 1955, after completing his postdoctoral work at Cambridge, Grodsky joined the biochemistry faculty at the University of California, San Francisco, and became the associate research director of the Metabolic Research Unit under Peter Forsham.
 Later, Grodsky spent almost thirty years as Professor of Biochemisry and Medicine with the UCSF Diabetes Center at UCSF, researching critical questions about the production, synthesis, and secretion of insulin by the pancreas.

 In 1960, to further understand the forms of insulin release, Grodsky engineered the first precipitating radioimmunoassay of insulin.
 In 1963, Grodsky and his laboratory were the first to isolate an animal pancreas to study the secretion of insulin outside the body.
 Later in the 1960s, Grodsky's team first observed that the pancreas appears to release insulin in distinct phases.
 They went on to publish many studies in support of this theory, which informed the modern scientific understanding of the process of insulin secretion.

 In 1970, Grodsky's team conducted some of the earliest research on the release of insulin from pancreatic islets.